GetStream/flutter-instagram-clone/README.md

 Depending on the platform that you're targetting you will need to do some [setup](https://pub.dev/packages/image_picker#installation) for the [image_picker](https://pub.dev/packages/image_picker) Flutter package.
 At the time of writing this package only supports **Android**, **iOS** and **Web**.

 ### Add Keys and Tokens
 You will also need to add your **Stream API-Key** and **User Frontend Tokens**.
 These are marked with TODOs in the codebase.
-For additional information, see the [blog](https://getstream.io/blog/instagram-clone-flutter/#creating-demo-instagram-users) or TODO(add video).
+For additional information, see the [blog](https://getstream.io/blog/instagram-clone-flutter/#creating-demo-instagram-users) or [video](https://www.youtube.com/watch?v=fHRB6KGoaV0&t=627s) section on creating user tokens.

 <img src="https://user-images.githubusercontent.com/24237865/138428440-b92e5fb7-89f8-41aa-96b1-71a5486c5849.png" align="right" width="12%"/>